If you’re thinking of hiring domestic staff to take on some of the burden of running a household, we can help.

 7. Recruiting Candidates

-When you have made your choice on a new employee for your household you will need a formal contract to finalize the recruitment process.
+When you have made your choice on a new employee for your household you will need a formal contract to finalise the recruitment process.
 If this is your first time employing someone, we can help with writing your contract.
 Remember, you should still consult a lawyer to be sure the contract is legally binding.

 Tiger also offers a payroll and contract service, which can take on much of this work and give you some distance from employees, if you prefer more privacy.